hyung-hwan/hawk/hawk/README.md

 ## Language <a name="language"></a>

-Hawk implements most of the AWK programming language elements with extensions.
+Hawk is an AWK interpreter with many extended features implemetned by who 'H' stands for.
+It aims to be an easy-to-embed implementation as well as used standalone.

 ### Program Structure